rtillery/fmtster/README.md

     cout << F("{}", fmtster::Base::GetDefaultFormat()) << endl;
 ### **Default Format Style**

-`fmtster` initializes with a built-in style format for each serialization format.
+`fmtster` initializes with a built-in style for each serialization standard.

-To change the default style for a specific serialization format, use the per-call-parameter argument (`s`) on any serialization using the desired serialization format and desired default style for that format:
+To change the default style for a specific serialization standard, use the per-call-parameter argument (`s`) on any serialization using the desired serialization format and desired default style for that format: